gcampobello/ICARUS-LEO/docs/ICARUS-LEO-UserGuide.md

 EXPERIMENT_QUEUE.append(experiment)
 ```

 The file contains parameters only.
-Its header also lists the commands we use to
+Its header also lists the commands used to
-run it; you do not need to run them yourself.
+run it with the simulator engine; you do not need to run them yourself.

 ## 4. The builder at a glance